 I went to high school at Central Minnesota Christian School.
 Then I attended Kuyper College and through their consortium program finished my degree at Cornerstone University.
 I received a Bachelor of Science in Education with a Language Arts endorsement.
 I finished my Master’s degree in curriculum and instruction from Grand Valley State University during the summer of 2014.

 After subbing in various schools for one semester, I team-taught Kindergarten at Dutton Christian for one semester.
-I have been teaching 7th and 8th grade language arts at Dutton Christian since 2004.
+I have been teaching 8th grade language arts at Dutton Christian since 2004.

 I am married to Ken who grew up in Highland, Indiana and also attended Kuyper College.
 He owns his own construction business.
 We have two daughters, Maya and Madison, and a son, Preston.
 I love being a part of this community both as a teacher and as a parent.